 In recent years, Nairobi has become the innovation hub in Africa, with new social and technological innovations abound.
 But Kenya is also one of the most unequal countries in sub-saharan Africa, with 46% of people living in poverty (UNICEF).

-Although some of these participants were perhaps not old enough to understand issues surrounding womanhood, their creative energy remained apparent in the stories and their pictures.
-The girl’s photographs paint an intimate picture of Mathare, from its busy streets, to its energetic street footballers, and its hard-working mothers.
+Although some of the programme participants were perhaps not old enough to understand issues surrounding womanhood, their creative energy remained apparent in the stories, and their pictures.
+Their photographs paint an intimate picture of Mathare, from its busy streets, to its energetic street footballers, and its hard-working mothers.

 The girls’ photographs are available for sale on our photography platform, providing them with extra revenue, and a platform to share their stories.